hanabi/hanabi.github.io/Reference.md

 * If a player has a known playable card and two known trash cards, and they discard the oldest trash card instead of playing, then that is both a *Scream Discard Chop Move* and a *Trash Order Chop Move* at the same time.
 * In this situation, the next player should *Chop Move* twice.
 (This is the composition of a *Scream Discard Chop Move* and a *Trash Order Chop Move*.)

-### The Scream Blind-Play (Blind-Playing Chop)

-* The *Scream Discard* is a powerful last-resort move that "screams" at the next player, telling them that their chop is unsafe.
-This is useful because you can do it even when the team is currently at 0 clues.
-However, you can only perform this move if you have a known playable card in your hand.
-In some situations, you will need to "scream" at the next player even when you do not have a known playable card.
-* If you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
-You don't want to accidentally blind-play a critical card, so the safest card to blind-play is your chop.
-* By doing this, it "screams" at the next player, accomplishing the same thing as a Scream Discard, namely:
-  * they should *Chop Move* a card
-  * if there are 1 or more clues in the bank, they are not allowed to discard on their next turn
-* If you see someone blind-play their chop and it works, your first thought may be that it could be a *Scream Blind-Play*.
-However, it could also be a *Negative Blind-Play* (which is covered later), so it is important to not confuse these two strategies.
-* Note that a *Stop Blind-Play* (listed below) is almost exactly the same as this move, but it has a completely different interpretation.
-Whether or not a move is a *Scream Blind-Play* or a *Stop Blind-Play* is entirely dependent on the context of the situation.

-### The Stop Blind-Play (Blind-Playing Chop)

-* Sometimes, due to a mistake or a complicated situation, you can see that the next player after you is going to misplay a critical card.
-Additionally, there may be no "fix" clue that you can give that will remedy the situation, or perhaps you are currently at 0 clues.
-* If you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
-You don't want to accidentally blind-play a critical card, so the safest card to blind-play is your chop.
-* By doing this, it sends an emergency signal to the next player, warning them to **stop** whatever it is they were about to do.
-* If you see someone blind-play their chop and it works, your first thought may be that it could be a *Stop Blind-Play*.
-However, it could also be a *Negative Blind-Play* (which is covered later), so it is important to not confuse these two strategies.
-* Note that a *Scream Blind-Play* (listed above) is almost exactly the same as this move, but it has a completely different interpretation.
-Whether or not a move is a *Scream Blind-Play* or a *Stop Blind-Play* is entirely dependent on the context of the situation.

-### The Stop Discard

-* Normally, when someone discards with a known play and the next player already has something to do, it is an *Echo Scream Discard*.
-* However, it could also be the case that the next player after that does not have a playable/critical card on chop.
-Or, alternatively, it could be the case that **everyone** has something to do on their turn.
-Thus, discarding is normally considered a mistake.
-* If the player who is discarding is not making a mistake, then they are communicating that the very next player with a "known play" should **stop** what they are doing, because the card is not actually playable.
-* This is very similar to a *Stop Blind-Play*, but since the player has a known play, there is no reason to use up one of the strikes when the same message can be communicated in a safer way.
-* If there is a card that could potentially be playable on on chop, then the *Echo Scream Discard* interpretation takes priority over the *Stop Discard* interpretation.

 ### The Skipped Scream Discard

 * In emergency situations, players should perform *Scream Discards* and *Generation Discards* to save important cards.
 These two moves (along with their derivatives, the *Echo Scream Discard* and the *Composition Discard*), should be enough to "solve" almost every tricky situation that could ever come up.